avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 ---

-### Destroying a pool
+### Deleting a Pool

-Once pool owner decide no longer to support the pool, he should destroy the pool.
-To do this firstly owner should change pool state to `Destroying`:
+You should delete a pool you own, if you decided to no longer maintaint and support it.
+First, change the pool's state to `Destroying` from `Open`:

 1. Go to `Developer` > `Extrinsics` tab.
 2. Choose `nominationPools` and `setState`.
 Enter your pool id, and choose `Destroying` state.
-3. Submit transaction using your pool owner account.
+3. Submit the transaction using your pool owner account.

-Now owner should wait to all users leave pool by unbonding their funds or unbond their funds by itself.
+Next, wait for all users leave pool by unbonding their funds or unbond their funds by itself.
 After that pool should be chilled:

 1. Go to `Developer` > `Extrinsics` tab.
 2. Choose `nominationPools` and `chill`.
 Enter your pool id.
-3. Submit transaction using your pool owner account.
+3. Submit the transaction using your pool owner account.

-After pool chilled owner can unbond his funds and destroy the pool completely:
+After pool chilled you can unbond his funds and destroy the pool completely:

 1. Go to `Developer` > `Extrinsics` tab.
 2. Choose `nominationPools` and `unbond`.
-Enter your pool id and enter your bond amount including 6 decimals
+Enter your pool id and enter your bond amount including 6 decimals.
-3. Submit transaction using your pool owner account.
+3. Submit the transaction using your pool owner account.

 ---